sympy/sympy/README.md

 blogged about SymPy...

-License: New BSD License (see the [LICENSE](LICENSE) file for details) covers all files in the sympy repository unless stated otherwise.
+License: New BSD License (see the [LICENSE](LICENSE) file for details) covers all files in the SymPy repository unless stated otherwise.

 Our mailing list is at
 <https://groups.google.com/forum/?fromgroups#!forum/sympy>.